hpc/charliecloud/doc/tutorial.rst

 Interactive Apache Spark
 ------------------------

 This example is in :code:`examples/spark`.
-Build a tarball and upload it to your cluster.
+Build a tarball or SquashFS and upload it to your cluster.

 Once you have an interactive job, prepare the image.
 Recall that for the SquashFS workflow this is handled by the internal mounting process.